John Luck @RAAM

 There are many ways to toughness.
 But the first that comes to mind is Liège-Bastogne-Liège because of injury to a knee vs. steep gradients and, especially, due to the terrible weather conditions arriving at Bastogne – nearly froze during an hailstorm and took some minutes to feel my whole hands again after stopping before the return point.

-N+1, where N is the current number of bikes owned
+Easy.
+N+1, where N is the current number of bikes owned.